 In 1997, Mr. Self was awarded a Distinguished Service Citation by the University of Kansas and the KU Alumni Association- the University’s highest honor.
 He received an honorary degree of doctor of humane letters and science from the Illinois Institute of Technology in 1998.
 The University of Kansas School of Engineering recognized Mr. Self’s contributions to the engineering profession and society by giving him its Distinguished Engineering Service Award in 2000.
 In 2009, Mr. Self was named Life Trustee of the KU Endowment Association.
 He was elected to this position in recognition of exceptional support of the University of Kansas through tireless efforts and philanthropic support.
 He was one of the first three members of this prestigious group, along with Senator Robert Dole and Christina Hixson.

 Mr. Self maintained a lifelong interest in education and leadership development.
 He was a past international president of the Young Presidents’ Organization and served as chairman of the Chief Executives Organization.
 He was also a founding member of the World Presidents’ Organization- professional associations that provide their members with opportunities for education and idea exchange.
 He served as a life trustee of the Illinois Institute of Technology.
 Mr. Self died in January of 2013.

 Mrs. Self was actively involved in the fellowship's creation, implementation, and prioritized getting to know each of the Fellows.
 Her interests included community organizations, family genealogy, and gardening.
 She also conducted extensive research on the work of R. Harold Zook, a noted Chicago area architect.
 Mrs. Self died in November of 2013.

-After the couple's passing, they endowed an additional gift to the university which resulted in the creation of the Self Memorial Scholarship in 2014 (implmented in the current department in 2019).
-Although you can find more evidence of the Self's generosity and work throughout campus, the Madison and Lila Self Graduate Fellowship Department houses the first Self philantropic program at KU, and the only two graduate level programs - the Madison and Lila Self Graduate Fellowship and the Madison and Lila Self Memorial Scholarship.
+After the couple's passing, an additional gift was Endowed to the university which resulted in the creation of the Self Memorial Scholarship in 2014.
+Although you can find more evidence of the Self's generosity and work throughout campus, the Madison and Lila Self Graduate Programs administer the first Self philantropic program at KU, and the only two graduate level programs - the Madison and Lila Self Graduate Fellowship and the Madison and Lila Self Memorial Scholarship.